-Figure 8(a) shows the effect of job separation as part of a mass layoff on default for our experimental sample during the experiment.
-The dependent variable is cumulative default in the experimental card-the same outcome as in the previous sections.
+Result 4: One year after separation, borrowers are 4.8 pp more likely to default on the study card, and this figure increases to 7.6 pp after eighteen months.
+Figure 9(a) and Figure 9(c) show the effect of job displacement on default for our experimental sample during the experiment.
+The dependent variable is cumulative default on the study card-the same outcome as in the previous sections.
 We estimate no differential pre-trends in default between displaced and non-displaced workers before separation, suggesting that their behavior in the credit market was similar prior to separation.
-We find that one year after separation, borrowers are 4.8 pp. more likely to default on the study card, and this figure increases to 6.1 pp. after eighteen months.

-Figure 8(b) repeats our estimation exercise using the intersection of the representative one million CB sample with the universe of formal employment from the IMSS.
+Figure 9(b) and Figure 9(d) repeat our estimation exercise using the intersection of the representative CB sample with the universe of formal employment from the IMSS.
 The larger sample is representative of the population of borrowers in the credit bureau who were formally employed during October 2011 and March 2014.
-This analysis extends our sample considerably and appears to be the first time such an estimation has been carried out.
-The larger sample yields substantially more mass-layoff events (8,723) and finds quantitatively similar results to those above, thereby providing a measure of external validity to our study estimates.
+This analysis expands our sample considerably and yields substantially more mass layoff events (8,723).
+The results are quite similar to those above, thereby providing a measure of external validity.

-The estimated 18-month effect on default of 6.1 pp. is almost six times the effect of a 30 pp. increase in interest rates (which is 1.03 pp. at the 18-month horizon) and seven times larger than the effect of doubling minimum payments over the same horizon (.8 pp.).
-Documenting these substantially larger effects on a common sample of newer borrowers and over a common time frame is a valuable exercise in and of itself, as it can help order policy priorities (i.e., comparative magnitudes matter for policy).
-However, it bankruptcy filing in a standard TWFE framework.
-Our approach uses administrative data to define both default and unemployment and mass layoffs; we focus only on the effect of unemployment during a mass layoff (rather than unemployment in general) to isolate exogenous variation.
+39There are two papers that examine similar outcomes (both in the U.S.).
+Keys (2018) uses U.S. household survey data to examine the effects of the receipt of unemployment insurance on bankruptcy filing in a standard TWFE framework.
+Our approach uses administrative data to define both default as well as mass layoffs and displacement; we focus only on the effect of unemployment during a mass layoff (rather than unemployment in general) to isolate exogenous variation.
 In addition, our specification includes individual fixed effects, and we implement improved difference-in-difference estimators.
 In terms of results, our estimates reveal a more stable pre-trend and are more precisely estimated.
-Gerardi et al. (2018) is also related, though their main focus is whether default arises from an unwillingness or inability to pay.
+Gerardi et al. (2018) examines related outcomes though their main focus is whether default arises from an unwillingness or inability to pay.
 Their examination of the effect of unemployment on default relies either on a selection on observables assumption or the construction of Bartik-type instruments for residual income.